 Dipping is a term used to describe when one attempts to twitch a target bird, but ends up walking away empty handed.
 While it may seem simple enough to assume that this is an obvious occurrence, I can assure you that nothing can prepare you for just how often it can end up happening.
 In the first year of birding I attempted 5 twitches, of which one was successful — since then countless others have been missed by either a few minutes or a few hours.

 2. Prepare To Part With Your Hard-Earned Money

 There is a reason why birding is sometimes synonymous with wealth, there is no getting around the fact that being a broke birder is a tough task, and twitching when broke, even more so.
-Binoculars are not cheap, nor are scopes or digital cameras with sufficient lenses — but even more so than the hardware costs is the cost of petrol or flights.
+Binoculars are not cheap but yet vital – make a good decision when it comes to these, nor are scopes or digital cameras with sufficient lenses — but even more so than the hardware costs is the cost of petrol or flights.
 There is no escaping the cost of transport to twitch a bird, for those with lower list totals this may come from petrol to drive the 500km+ needed, while for others it may require plane tickets, accommodation and rental cars.
 Either way, if you’re looking to twitch you’re going to be spending money.

 3. Not All Birders Are Going to Like What You Do